peter-conalgo/freesurface/README.md

 What is [objectivism](http://en.wikipedia.org/wiki/Objectivism_(Ayn_Rand))?
 It is basically Capitalism's equivalent of Karl Marx.
 Nobody hears about it because it sort of says that human nature is reality and socialism is denial.
 I still largely agree with that philosophy.
+It feels a lot like commone sense to me.

 The reality is that I have benefited from open source and I want to share that with others.
 I need to be honest right now and admit that I am not an altruist, the only book I ever finished as a young